Navy Commander to face rape charges for 3rd time

 The judge dismissed charges of assault with intent to commit rape during a burglary, burglary and resisting or delaying a peace officer, but said prosecutors can proceed with a third trial in January on charges of attempted forcible rape and assault with intent to commit rape.

+Defense attorney Kerry Armstrong told FOX 5 Wednesday that even though he's headed back to court for the third trial, he considers the ruling a small victory.

+"We’ve been together on this case for 20 months now.
+To now know that he’s not facing life was very, very emotional for me today," said Armstrong.

-Neuhart, who had been facing life in prison if convicted, now faces six years behind bars and lifetime sex offender registration if found guilty, said Deputy District Attorney Jennifer Tag.
+Neuhart, who had been facing life in prison if convicted, now faces six years behind bars and lifetime sex offender registration if found guilty.

-In the two trials combined, 21 out of 24 jurors voted to convict Neuhart, the prosecutor said.
+In the two trials combined, 21 out of 24 jurors voted to convict Neuhart, said Prosecutor Jennifer Tag.

+Tag was not available for comment.
+The District Attorney's office said it does not comment on pending cases.

-Tag told jurors in the retrial that Neuhart, who was the alleged victim’s helicopter squadron commander in Guam before she was transferred to San Diego, was physically aggressive with the woman once they arrived at her Valencia Park home and pulled off her jeans.
+Prosecutors told jurors in the retrial that Neuhart, who was the alleged victim's helicopter squadron commander in Guam before she was transferred to San Diego, was physically aggressive with the woman once they arrived at her Valencia Park home and pulled off her jeans.

 The prosecutor said the woman, identified in court as Kristin B., has no memory of the limousine ride home from the downtown hotel to her home, but remembers pushing the defendant out the door after the alleged assault on Sept.
 12, 2016.